-- To the highest scoring 1/6 = 10 Distinguished Points. - To the next highest scoring 1/3 = 8 Distinguished Points. - To the remaining competitors authorized points = 6 Distinguished Points
+To the highest scoring 1/6 = 10 Distinguished Points.

+- To the next highest scoring 1/3 = 8 Distinguished Points, B-1 - To the remaining competitors authorized points = 6 Distinguished Points

-The first time an officer is awarded Distinguished Points they will receive the Excellence in Competition Medal and a letter indicating the number of credit points earned.
+The first time an officer is awarded Distinguished Points they will receive the Excellence in Competition Certificate and a letter indicating the number of credit points earned.
 Each time an officer is awarded additional Distinguished Points they will be sent a letter updating their point total.

-No other medals will be issued by the NRA until 30 Distinguished Points have been earned.
+No other recognition or awards will be issued by the NRA until 30 Distinguished Points have been earned.
 At that time, the appropriate Distinguished Badge will be awarded.